New international complementary currency system

 In November 2013 the project was started.
 It developed from a project started in July 2010 to develop an online marketplace that uses both traditional and complementary currencies.

 Complementary currencies can be designed, created and used by communities.
-At a community level complementary currencies have shown to contribute to poverty alleviation and greater equality by providing greater liquidity in, and having a stabilizing affect on, the economy, particularly during economic downturns.
+At a community level complementary currencies have shown to contribute to poverty alleviation and greater equality by providing greater liquidity in, and having a stabilising affect on, the economy, particularly during economic downturns.

 The software is open-source.
 See the licence here.